 2. Material and Method

-The evaluation of the differences between dry direct seeded (DDS) and transplanted rice systems (TPR) took place during FLDs at farmers' fields during Kharif 2023 and 2024.
+The evaluation of the differences between dry direct seeded (DDS) and transplanted rice systems (TPR) was done using experimental data generated in FLDs at farmers' fields during Kharif 2023 and 2024.
 The study was carried out by Krishi Vigyan Kendra, Malhana, Deoria, Uttar Pradesh, under the administrative control of Indian Council of Agriculture Research-Indian Institute of Vegetable Research (ICAR-IIVR) Varanasi, Uttar Pradesh, India.
-A total of 30 and 33 FLDs were conducted among the farming community of Deoria District as well as the KVK farm under dry direct seeding conditions with the Pusa Sambha 1850 paddy variety in the year of Kharif, 2023 to 2024.
-The approved agronomical practices were used for the present study with respect to FLDs, and farmers practices are given in Table 1.
-The crop was seeded in the midweek of June and harvested in the first to midweek of November.
-The paddy variety Pusa Sambha 1850 seeded by a seed cum ferti-drill machine was compared with the traditional transplanting method of rice used among the farming community in the eastern part of Uttar Pradesh, India.
-The study location soils are very deep loam to loam in texture, and moderately to well-drained systems with groundwater irrigation facilities.
-The soils are medium in fertility rank.
-The climate of the eastern part of Uttar Pradesh is characterized by a dry summer and a cool winter with high rainfall during the rainy season.
-The front-line demonstrations were conducted to find out the economical yield of demonstrations.
-The gross cost, gross return, net return, and benefit-cost ratio of demonstrations were calculated as per the standard method.
+A total of 30 FLDs in kharif 2023 and 33 FLDs in kharif 2024 were conducted among the farming community of Deoria District as well as the KVK farm under dry direct seeding conditions for Pusa Sambha 1850 paddy variety.
+The crop was seeded by a seed cum ferti-drill machine in the midweek of June and harvested in the first to midweek of November.
+The total cost, gross return, net return, and return-cost ratio of demonstrations were calculated as per the standard method.
 The yield and economic analysis were recorded for comparisons of the dry direct seeding condition with the traditional transplanting method used by the farming community.
 The critical inputs in the form of quality seed of Pusa Sambha 1850 were provided for FLDs by KVK to the farmers.
-Other facilities were provided to the farmers by subject matter specialists of KVK in the performing field operations like seeding, nutrient management, weed management, water management, plant protection measures, harvesting, and threshing, etc. During the study period of the demonstration course of training, field visits and field days were done by SMSs.
-The demonstrated technologies in the FLDs are presented in Table 1 and compared with traditional methods.
+The technical guidance was provided by the KVK staffs on various field operations like seeding, nutrient management, weed management, water management, plant protection measures, harvesting, and threshing, etc. The demonstrated technologies in the FLDs are presented in Table 1 and compared with traditional methods.

 Table 1: Agronomical practices used under front line demonstration and farmers practices